Shu1L0n9/OccamLGS/README.md

 ### References

-For more information about feature levels and methodology, refer to the LangSplat paper.
+For more information about feature levels and feature extraction, refer to the LangSplat paper.